Saudi Arabia's Production Developments Renew Hollywood Interest - ExBulletin

 Saudi Arabia’s Production Developments Renew Hollywood Interest

-Because Saudi Arabia lifted its 35-year religious ban on cinema in 2017, the kingdom has experienced a boom in all aspects of film industry business, recently becoming West Asia’s most profitable territory in terms of box office returns in theaters.
+Since Saudi Arabia lifted its 35-year religious ban on cinema in 2017, the kingdom has experienced a boom in all aspects of the film industry’s business, recently becoming Asia’s most profitable territory.
+West in terms of theatrical box office returns.
 Attracting international film and television productions is clearly a key part of this government-led effort.

 The recent Cannes and Venice film festivals saw the launch of a film commission for AlUla, a vast area of desert and giant boulders that is home to an ancient city.
-The first big Hollywood shoot at AlUla took place earlier this year, the Anthony and Joe Russos drama Cherry, starring Tom Holland as an Iraq War veteran turned opioid addict, an Apple Original film for which the Saudi desert replaced Iraq.
+Hollywood’s first major AlUla shoot took place earlier this year – Anthony and Joe Russo’s drama “Cherry”, starring Tom Holland as Iraq War veteran turned opioid addict , an Apple Original film for which the Saudi desert replaced Iraq.

-Saudi ambitions to build a film industry have been hampered by the 2018 murder of journalist Jamal Khashoggi and reports that appear to implicate Crown Prince Mohammed bin Salman in the assassination that instigated media companies in the United States and elsewhere to retreat.
+Saudi ambitions to build a film industry were hampered by the 2018 murder of journalist Jamal Khashoggi and reports that appear to implicate Crown Prince Mohammed bin Salman in the assassination that instigated media companies in the United States and elsewhere to retreat.

 But Hollywood seems to be coming back slowly.
 The kingdom’s state fund took a large stake in Walt Disney Co. on the open market last April and invested around $ 50 million in the Russo brothers’ production company AGBO around the same time.
 Subsequently, the first American productions arrived at AlUla and others should follow.

-SRMG, a Saudi publicly listed publishing and media company, remains a minority investor in PMC, Varietymother Society
+SRMG, a Saudi publicly listed publishing and media company, remains a minority investor in PMC, Varietythe parent company of

 Sources